gbaker1976/octane/README.md

 ## UI Framework

-### MessageBus
+### Pipeline
 The central nervous system of the application.
-All events pass along the bus and every layer of the application ties into it.
-Also, all DOM events are filtered into this bus.
+All events pass along the pipeline and every layer of the application ties into it.
+Also, all DOM events are filtered into Pipeline.

 ### UI Event Dispatcher
-Handles DOM events globally, thus, consolidating all event handling into the message bus.
+Handles DOM events globally and pumps them into pipeline.

-### View Dispatcher
-A dispatcher used by views to pass data down to subviews.
-Subviews register events with this dispatcher and all data flowing into the parent view is dispatched down to the appropriate subviews.

 ### Data Worker
-An interface responsible for all CRUD to/from our APIs.

-### Data Mapper
-An interface responsible for mapping API properties to model properties.
-Can map 1-to-1 or many-to-1.
-This, the data worker, and the view model form the pipeline for getting data to views for render.
+An interface responsible for all API calls and data handling.

 ### View Model
 An interface responsible for view data.
 Opaque and light weight, receives data and published changes that views respond to.

-### Repository
+### Tanker
 Serves as a facade for all data retreival, both local and remote.
-A multition that services requests for view models, it maintains a registry of workers, mappers and view models.
+A multition that services requests for view models, it maintains a registry of workers and view models.
 When a model is requested, if it does not exist, the repository spins up the appropriate worker to fetch the data and then feeds that into the appropriate mapper.
 Once the data is in hand, it hydrates the proper model and returns it.

 ### Transaction
 Represents a unit of work that performs data manipulation across many models and possibly across many APIs.

-### View
+### Surface
 Lightweight objects that simply render model data.

-### Plugin
-A module that exposes one or more aspects and services within the application.

-### Aspect
-The application is made up of aspects.
-A given plugin may expose it's own aspects for inclusion within the application.
-Comes in both intrinsic as well as plugin-specific flavors.

-### Service
-A task-specific facility.
-Comes in both intrinsic as well as plugin-specific flavors.

 ## Build Process